Lua Scripting Tutorial, Part 2¶

 tells the script every time the player interacts with trigger to execute the function passed to theConnect()

-is the name of the function we are connecting.
+is the name of the function you are connecting.

 Without this statement the script will never call the OnSwitchInteraction